fitfab/fitfab-ui/README.md

 -   `npx husky-init && npm install`

     **Note**: Husky will create a `prepare` script command within package.json

 -   `npx mrm@2 lint-staged`

     This command will install and configure husky and lint-staged depending on the code quality tools from your project's package.json dependencies

-### create a hook
+### create a new hook

-`npx husky add .husky/pre-push echo "npm test"`
+-   `npx husky add .husky/pre-push 'npm test'`

+    **Note**: add the `pre-push` hook to only run the tests when pushing